Delicious Slow Cooker Rustic Potato and Leek Soup Recipe

 Directions

-5. Cover and cook on low for 6 hours until meatballs are cooked through and tender.
+4. Cook on low for 6 hours or until the potatoes are tender.

 Recipe Notes